 Chronic illness can really suck the love and romance out of Valentine’s Day.
 A big night out, or evening of passion, isn’t always an option when you’re fatigued, in pain or amid a flare-up.
-There is nothing less passionate than hot water bottles and pain killers.
-Which makes coming up with Valentine’s date ideas even more difficult.
+Nothing is less passionate than hot water bottles and painkillers, which makes coming up with Valentine’s date ideas even more difficult.

 Whether your chronic illness is flaring up or your nursing the flu, there are plenty of ways to show your boo some love without having to use too much energy or travel too far (if at all).